MuESSLi

 Objectives:

-+ beyond research works:
++ Beyond research works:

 • Foster a living opensource project and community of users and developers to populate it and enrich it, taking advantage, when time comes, of new mathematical tools, increased computing ability, etc.

-Credits: pictures are from Jason BlackeyeTommy Krombacher, Shaun Dakin sur Unsplash
+Credits: pictures are from Jason Mavrommatis, Tommy Krombacher, Shaun Dakin from Unsplash

 Related event to this project